Krasko25/Obsidian-Sync/Archive/Tdiary.md

 - I did good analysing my energy expenses.
 - I finished cleaning in my room (though, I still didn't touch almost anything inside furniture, there are a lot of stuff there).
 - I also cleared the room where I had a lesson with my teacher (though quite soon, this room will be as jinxed as it was before, because it is used not only by me).

+==February 5th, 2024==
+I did not do much today.
+The main reason for that is a slow start of this day, yesterday I felt asleep late, but I was sleeping a healthy amount of time, because of this my morning routine was delayed, I did not manage to complete it before my college lessons started (I'm learning distantly).

+Anyway, I hope that I will fell asleep on time today and will have a great day tomorrow.

+At days like this, finding things to be grateful for tends to be challenging:
+- I believe in my success on February 7th (my exam);
+- I believe in my success tomorrow;
+- I think that I found a couple of pieces that I will need to add to my mentality to become mentally stronger;
+- LD (my English teacher) recommended me a one book, I growing interested in it quite a bit and looking forward to read it.

+I'm sorry for not catching up with our Discord chat, but I'll do it soon.